 • Culture

-This Tendai Sect Buddhist temple in Oya Town, Utsunomiya City, Tochigi has been built surrounded by a cavern.
+Nearby the Utsunomiya City, the Ooyaji Temple has been built surrounded by a cavern.
 Within the temple are 10 stone carvings of buddha carved directly into the cavern wall including Japan’s oldest statue of the goddess Kannon (the Oya thousand-armed Kannon).

 Location Map